Deidre has a Masters in applied linguistics and translation for her 20 years overseas. She's worked as a certified provider of the MBTI®.

 The INFP personality type is the Noble Idealist.
-About 4 percent of people (in the U.S.) are INFPs.
-Being an INFP means that you have the personality profile
+About four percent of people (in the U.S.) are INFPs.
+Being an INFP means that you have the following personality profile:

 By your i(N)tuition you have your own take on people relationships, theories and future possibilities.
 You also like to have a plan ahead of time, while not in detail; putting that off until later.

 (F)eeling means you are always looking to base your decisions on person-centered values and concerns because you want to create and keep harmony.
 Some may think you have a good "gut sense" about people.

 You exhibit your (P)erceiving through adaptability and flexibility.
 You desire and have quite an openness to new information and knowledge.

 Are you a noble INFP?
 Have you ever had employee screening or career tests and taken a "personality type" test or other tests for employees?
 If not, and you want to know what your Myers-Briggs personality type is, here's a free place to start.

 The INFP may find it particularly difficult to find a satisfying occupation or a fitting job description and job opportunities to match them.
 Here are some thoughts.